glasnt/pycon2020-tutorial/README.md

 The currently deployed version of the project has a purple "Unicodex" title.
 To automate a noticeable change, make a change to this base template.

+As an example:

-Open the `unicodex/templates/base.html` file, and change the `h2` header to say "<Yourname> Unicodex".
+ * open the `unicodex/templates/base.html` file, and change the `h2` header to say "<Yourname> Unicodex".

-Open the `unicodex/static/css/unicodex.css` file, and change the `water` class to a different colour gradient.
+ * open the `unicodex/static/css/unicodex.css` file, and change the `water` class to a different colour gradient.

 ### Trigger the build